Survey of Regulatory Compliance Cost

-This survey is being conducted in order to measure regulatory compliance costs for small and medium-sized businesses in meeting key regulatory requirements that are the responsibility of various levels of government.
-The survey results are intended to help determine whether efficiency measures introduced by government are reducing the compliance burden facing businesses.
+This survey is being conducted in order to measure Regulatory Compliance Costs for businesses in meeting key regulatory requirements that are the responsibility of various levels of government.
+Survey results are intended to help determine whether efficiency measures introduced by government are reducing the compliance burden facing businesses.

 The survey is a key component to the Paperwork Burden Reduction Initiative (PBRI).
-The PBRI was established in response to the Budget 2004 commitment to create a working group of government officials and small business representatives that would make measurable reductions in paperwork burden.
+The PBRI responds to the Budget 2004 commitment to create a working group of government officials and small business representatives to make measurable reductions in paperwork burden.

-The survey consists of two components: the main component and the service provider component.
-The main survey collects detailed information on the time spent and the salaries of the people within the business involved in preparing and submitting information relating to individual regulations.
-As well, it collects a list of outsourced activities (including non-regulatory) and the total cost for the activities being outsourced to external service providers.
+The main survey collects detailed information on the time spent and salaries of the people involved in preparing and submitting information relating to individual regulations completed internally within a business, as well as a list of outsourced activities (including non-regulatory), and the total cost for the activities being supplied by an external service provider.

-The service provider component of the survey collects information on the time spent by service providers to complete various regulatory requirements, perform accounting activities, and provide financial advice on behalf of business clients.
-Data are collected for each of three types of service providers (accounting firms, tax preparation specialists and bookkeeping and payroll services).
+The second phase of the survey is intended to accurately measure the relative time spent by service providers in completing various regulatory requirements, accounting activities, and provision of financial advice on behalf of business clients.
+Data will be collected for each of the three types of service providers (accounting firms, tax preparation specialists and bookkeeping and payroll services).

-The information from service providers is essential in order to be able to allocate the total dollar costs of all outsourced services reported in the main survey across the eleven regulatory requirements of interest.
-Without this information, a very significant portion of regulatory costs would be missing from the main survey estimates.
+This information from service providers is essential in order to be able to allocate the total dollar costs of all outsourced services reported in the main survey to the eleven regulatory requirements of interest.
+Without this, a very significant portion of regulatory costs will be missing from the main survey estimates.

 - Business performance and ownership

 Data sources and methodology

 The target population includes all establishments that are on the Business Register (BR) Universe file that meet the following conditions: